isomerpages/moe-wellingtonpri/_useful-links/General/School Information.md

 Parents/Guardians who are picking up your children at Gate B; please proceed to Gate D when&nbsp;it rains.
 Gate D is connected via a sheltered link-way to Blk 501D Wellington Circle.
 This&nbsp;arrangement is to ensure the safety and well-being of Wellingtonians.

 **Closure of Vehicular Gates 1 and 2** <br>
-To facilitate the movement of school buses and the safe dismissal of our students, vehicles will&nbsp;not be allowed to drive in and out between 2.00pm to 2.30pm on Mon, Tue, Wed and Fri, and&nbsp;between 2.30pm to 3.00pm on Thursday.
+To facilitate the movement of school buses and the safe dismissal of our students, vehicles will&nbsp;not be allowed to drive in and out between 2.00pm to 2.30pm on Mon, Tue, Thu and Fri, and&nbsp;between 2.30pm to 3.00pm on Wednesday.

 2)&nbsp;Dismissal after Supplementary, Stretch, Support Programme, CCA and Enrichment&nbsp;Programme